kaievns/the-log/posts/lead/drafts/people-management-101.md

 basically in two categories: goals and tasks.
 Some might even think they are the same, but there is a key difference.

 Task is a measure of utility.
-A person is expected to complete the task as closely to the specification as possible.
+A person is expected to complete a task as closely to the specification as possible, and as quickly as possible.
 For example:

 > Hey, you there!
 I want to hang a picture on the wall, so if it's not too much
 > trouble, please drill me a hole right here where I'm pointing.